Fix Garbled Special Characters in CSV Imports for Assets in Jira DC

 Solution

-This comes down to the Editor and its support of UTF-8.
-Using another text editor and re-saving the file with the right encoding before uploading the file into Insight could fix the issue.
+This is down to the Editor and its support of UTF-8.
+Using another text editor and re-saving the file with the right encoding before uploading it into Assets will fix the issue.

-• Please see CSV Import for other details when importing Insight objects from CSV.
+• Please see CSV Import for other details when importing Assets objects from CSV.

 If you prefer to use only MS Excel, it's recommended to import the CSV file into Excel instead of opening it directly as it is.